sandialabs/coek/lib/libcoek/doc/components_elementary.rst

 .. note::

-    COEK does not have support for first-order named expressions right now.
+    Coek does not have support for first-order named expressions right now.
 The re-use described here is part of what a named expression provides.
 I think more fundamentally a named expression allows users to interact with expressions that reflect fundamental values in their